mello-y/MSc5_research_project/open_lab_notebook/week_1.md

 - read psychosis paper (ET Bullmore, S Frangou, and RM Murray.
 The dysplastic net hypothesis: an integration of developmental and dysconnectivity theories of schizophrenia.
 Schizophrenia Research, 28: 143–156, 1997.)
 - go through the list of questions regarding the data and research to get a better undestanding of the data
 - work on notebook and the data exploration section
+- briefly read the ML section (Morgan et al., 2019)

+## Thursday, 03/11/2022
+What I did today:
+- read the paper ET Bullmore, S Frangou, and RM Murray.
+The dysplastic net hypothesis: an integration of developmental and dysconnectivity theories of schizophrenia.
+Schizophrenia Research, 28: 143–156, 1997
+- went through some of the questions in the list
+- went through the MRI section on the course website

+To-do for next time working on the project:
+- research on the other questions
+- maintain github repo and notebook
-- briefly read the ML section (Morgan et al., 2019)g
+- briefly read the ML section (Morgan et al., 2019)